 Kim Humphrey is currently pursuing a PhD in Systematic Theology.
 At BC she also works as a Research Assistant at the Center for Teaching Excellence and serves as a TA for a PULSE class.
 In her academic work, she is asking questions about theological anthropology and salvation through the methodologies of practical and political theologies.
 She is concerned with responding theologically to contemporary questions by drawing on the tradition and critical theories, particularly feminist and critical race theories.
 When not buried in library books, Kim enjoys cooking, hiking, and rewatching all seven seasons of The West Wing.

-Elisa Rhodes has been working with SANet for eight years, and was the founding faculty member of Heal, the support group for on-campus survivors.
+Elisa Rhodes (she, her, hers) has been working with SANet for eight years, and was the founding faculty member of Heal, the support group for on-campus survivors.
 A professor of Hispanic Studies and also trained as a rape crisis counselor, she often works with undergraduate and graduate student survivors to sustain their academic performance while coping with the effects of sexual assault of all types.
 For fun, she sails and does endless repairs on her Sabre 28 sailboat, knits, and foster cares for kittens for the Boston Animal Rescue League.
 Elisa speaks Spanish and Catalan.

-Makayla Davis is the Assistant Director of the Office of Health Promotion.
+Makayla Davis (she, her, hers) is the Assistant Director of the Office of Health Promotion.
 She graduated from the University of Connecticut with a bachelor's degree in Psychology and recently received her master’s degree in Higher Education and Student Affairs from Boston College.
 Makayla facilitates alcohol conversations, general health and wellness programs, and trains student Health Coaches.
 She works to advocate for student health throughout the BC community and embraces a holistic approach to students' development by helping them recognize their intersecting experiences.
 She enjoys the outdoors and staying active by jogging through the streets of Boston, skiing, and spinning.

-Teresa Sullivan is the Graduate Assistant for the Bystander Intervention Education program.
+Teresa Sullivan (she, her, hers) is the Graduate Assistant for the Bystander Intervention Education program.
 Teresa graduated Boston College in May 2017 with her undergraduate degree and remained on campus to pursue a Masters in Theology and Pastoral Ministry.
 During her time at BC, Teresa worked as an undergraduate staff member at the Women's Center for three years.
 In her free time, Teresa enjoys reading long books, planning elaborate trips, and drinking strong coffee.